BenjaminAmos/TerasologyInstallers/README.md

 # TerasologyInstallers
 This repository contains installers for various different Linux distributions to install Terasology.

-All the distributions tested were at their latest versions (or close enough).
+All the distributions tested were at their latest versions (or close enough) inside a fresh virtual machine (exept Ubuntu because that was just reused from before).

 # Packages:
   * .deb